 Step-through frame and matching fenders.
-Sleek, classic, stylish design.
-Spring cruiser saddle is very comfortable.
-Twist shifter system with seven speeds for easy uphill climbing.
-Swept-back handlebars allow for comfortable upright riding.
+Spring cruiser saddle is comfortable.
+Twist shifter system with 7 speeds for uphill climbing.
+Swept-back handlebars for upright riding.

-A few reports of this product arriving with damaged parts.
+A few reports of damaged parts on arrival.

 Beach cruiser bikes can offer a great riding experience and an effective form of exercise.
 Compared to road and mountain bikes, beach cruisers are all about the casual ride.
 Colorful frames, slim fenders, rear racks, baskets, and whimsical bells are all classic staples of a beach cruiser bike.